-No. Description 1 Appropriateness: Why do you think Supplemental Bidder Responsibility Criteria are appropriate for this project?
+2000.1940.1 1.
+Appropriateness: Why do you think Supplemental Bidder Responsibility Criteria are appropriate for this project?
 What are the risks to the project if you don't include Criteria?
-2 Suggested Guidelines: Have you reviewed the Suggested Guidelines for Bidder Responsibility published by the Capital Projects Advisory Review Board (CPARB) (http://www.ga.wa.gov/CPARB/index.html)?
-3 Details of Criteria: Based on the project, what types of criteria are important? □ Contractor's experience in similar type of work (must be defined) □ Experience of contractor's key personnel □ Contractor's and their key personnel's experience □ Number of years of experience of the contractor □ Dollar size of previous projects completed by the contractor □ Specialty subcontractor qualifications □ Criteria from CPARB's Suggested Guidelines for Bidder Responsibility □ Other 4 Reasons: Describe your reasons for including the specific Criteria you have included in the bidding documents?
+2. Suggested Guidelines: Have you reviewed the Bidder Responsibility Guidelines published by the Capital Projects Advisory Review Board (CPARB) (located on the CPARB Background and Reference webpage)?
+Yes □ No □ 3.
+Details Of Criteria: Based on the project, what types of criteria are important?
+Contractor's experience in similar type of work (must be defined) Experience of contractors key personnel Contractor's and other key personnel's experience Number of years of experience of the contractor Dollar size of previous projects completed by the contractor Specialty subcontractor qualifications Diverse Business Inclusion Plan Apprentice Utilization history Criteria from CPARB's Bidder Responsibility Guidelines Other 4.
+Reasons: Describe your reasons for including the specific Criteria you have included in the bidding documents.
 Be specific.
 For example, if you have asked for 4 years of experience, describe why 4 years is the appropriate number of years and how you arrived at your conclusion.
+5. References: Have you described how references will be used in validating the Documentation submitted and in evaluating whether the bidder is responsible?
+Yes □ No □ 6.
+Relevancy: On a scale of 1 to 10, with 10 being the most relevant, rate the relevancy of the Supplemental Bidder Responsibility Criteria you have developed to the project.
+(1-10) Provide an explanation for why you have rated the Criteria as you have, and describe in detail how the Criteria are "Relevant" to the project.
+7. Project Criteria: Have you included project-specific Supplemental Bidder Responsibility Criteria in the bidding documents?
+Yes □ No □